 What do the symbols in WhatsApp mean?

 The clock symbol means that the message has been sent.
 One tick means the message has reached the WhatsApp server but has not yet reached the recipient’s device.
 Two ticks mean the message has been delivered.
-And when the recipient opens it, the ticks turn blue.
+When the recipient opens the message, the ticks turn blue.

 What does the WhatsApp logo represent?